Alfresco/alfresco-ng2-components/lib/content-services/README.md

 ## Storybook

-In case you would like to aggregate all the stories from core library use
+In case you would like to aggregate all the stories from content services library use

 ```
-nx run core:storybook
+nx run content-services:storybook
 ```
 And navigate to `http://localhost:4400/`.

-To create a Storybook core library build use
+To create a Storybook content services library build use

 ```
-nx run core:build-storybook
+nx run content-services:build-storybook
 ```

 ## License